15 Expats Talk about Health Insurance and Healthcare in Chile

 Do you have anything more to add about local medical facilities in Chile?

 "Medical facilities and medical care in Chile are generally of a high quality.
 The country has a well-developed healthcare system, with a wide range of public and private hospitals and clinics providing a range of services.
 The quality of care is generally good, with many doctors and nurses having received training abroad.
 The country also has a number of specialized medical centers, such as the National Cancer Institute, which provide advanced treatments and care.
-In addition, Chile has a number of medical research centers, which are dedicated to researching and developing new treatments and technologies," mentioned one expat in Chile.
+In addition, Chile has a number of medical research centers, which are dedicated to researching and developing new treatments and technologies," commented one expat who moved to Chile.

 As a foreigner living in Chile, will I have access to public healthcare?
 What is it like?